microsoft/AirSim/docs/prereq.md

 ## What hardware do you need?
 ### Computer
-Intel Core i7 or equivalent PC with 32GB of RAM and a a very fast GPU with at least 4GB of RAM.
-Large environments in Unreal requires a lot of RAM and a beefy GPU card.
+Intel Core i7 or equivalent PC with 32GB of RAM and a very fast GPU with at least 4GB of RAM.
+Large environments in Unreal require a lot of RAM and a beefy GPU card.
 The typical computer hardware we use for development purposes usually have 6 to 12 cores and graphics card such as NVidia TitanX or NVidia GTX 1080 with 32GB to 64GB RAM and a [fast hard drive](hard_drive.md).

 ### RC Transmitter and Receiver